 • Commands run inside a Docker container.

-• Workflow YAMLs and config files are mounted at runtime.
+• Config files are mounted at runtime.

 • Standardized runtime guarantees isolation and compliance.